mavoll/TrafficCountingTool/README.md

 * For just trying out, you can find an image and tracking result files [here](/test_data/cam_01/recording_day/time_slice/).

 1. Start tool, select an image representing the cams perspective and set parameters.
-Default parameters are taken from the image (created at) and its path using python´s os module.
+Default parameters are taken from the image (created at) and its path using python's os module.

 <p align="center">
   <img src="/images/set_image_parameter.jpg" width="600" align="middle">